aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/set-default-font-name/_index.md

 ## Conclusion
 In this tutorial, we learned how to set the default font name in a PDF file using Aspose.PDF for .NET.
 By specifying a default font name, you can ensure that extracted text will be displayed correctly.
 Use this method to resolve missing font issues when extracting images from PDF files.

+### FAQ's

+#### Q: What is Aspose.PDF for .NET?

+A: Aspose.PDF for .NET is a powerful library that enables developers to work with PDF documents in C# applications.
+It offers various functionalities, including setting the default font name in a PDF file.

+#### Q: Why would I need to set the default font name in a PDF file?

+A: Setting the default font name is useful when extracting text from a PDF document.
+If the PDF contains text with fonts that are not available on the extraction machine, specifying a default font name ensures correct text display.

+#### Q: How can I load a PDF document and set the default font name using Aspose.PDF for .NET?

+A: To load a PDF document and set the default font name, you can use the `Document` class to load the PDF file and the `RenderingOptions.DefaultFontName` property to specify the desired default font name.

+#### Q: Can I choose any font as the default font name?

+A:Yes, you can choose any font that is available on the extraction machine as the default font name.
+Use a font that closely matches the missing fonts in the original PDF to ensure accurate text rendering.

+#### Q: Is setting the default font name a permanent change to the PDF file?

+A: No, setting the default font name using Aspose.PDF for .NET is a temporary change made during text extraction.
+It does not modify the original PDF file.